ChineloKOA/MedStat/README.md

 # STATISTICAL REPORT ON NIGERIAN'S PHYSICIANS MIGRATION
-This statistical report provides an insight on the background on the Nigeria medical doctors that are not satisfy with the current situation of the country and hence migrating to other countries.
-This looks at the professional cadre, gender, religion, marital status etc.
+This statistical report offers an analysis of the background of Nigerian medical doctors who are dissatisfied with the current situation in the country and are consequently migrating abroad.
+The report examines various factors, including professional cadre, gender, religion, marital status, and other relevant demographics, to provide a comprehensive understanding of the motivations behind this migration trend.

 ## 📁 Project Structure
 ```